nzakas/understandinges6/manuscript/09-Classes.md

 Ever since JavaScript was first created, many developers have been confused by its lack of classes.
 Most formal object-oriented programming languages support classes and classical inheritance as the primary way of defining similar and related objects.
 From pre-ECMAScript 1 all the way through ECMAScript 5, this point of confusion led many libraries to create utilities designed to make JavaScript look like it had support for classes.

 While there are some JavaScript developers who feel strongly that the language doesn't need classes, the fact that so many libraries were created specifically for this purpose led to the inclusion of classes in ECMAScript 6.
-However, ECMAScript 6 classes aren't exactly the same as classes in other language.
-There's a uniqueness about them that embraces the dynamic of JavaScript as a language.
+However, ECMAScript 6 classes aren't exactly the same as classes in other languages.
+There's a uniqueness about them that embraces the dynamic nature of JavaScript.

 ## Class-Like Structures in ECMAScript 5